 Advocating For Yourself While Navigating the Medical World

-Dr. Zuri Murrell, director of the Cedars-Sinai Colorectal Cancer Center, previously told SurvivorNet that healthcare guidelines are meant to do the right thing for the largest number of people while using the fewest resources.
+Dr. Zuri Murrell, who works as the director of Cedars-Sinai Colorectal Cancer Center, told SurvivorNet in an earlier interview that healthcare guidelines are meant to do the correct thing for the largest number of people while using the least amount of resources.

 “The truth is you have to be in tune with your body, and you realize that you are not the statistic,” he said.